18 Online Shopping Traps and Scams To Watch Out For

-One way to identify if you’re browsing a fake website is to look at the domain name.
+One way to identify if you're browsing a fake website is to look at the domain name.
 As a rule of thumb, most legitimate URLs will not have extraneous characters or misspellings.
 Retailer websites are simple and typically match their trademark name, according to CNBC.
-For example, the domain name for fashion brand Michael Kors is MichaelKors.com.
+For example, the domain name for the fashion brand Michael Kors is MichaelKors.com.
 Likewise, the domain name for high-end designer Gucci is Gucci.com.

 Say you come across an ad for 95% off your favorite item.
 You click on the ad and are taken to a website where you can shop for deals.
 You subsequently put in your personal information to redeem the ad and get your product.
-At that point, the scammer has got your information and will leave you high and dry.
+At that point, the scammer has your information and will leave you high and dry.

 If you're skeptical of a deal, see what the item is selling for at other retailers.
-Conducting a simple price comparison can help you spot if the deal is truly legitimate or just an attempt to lure in you into throwing money at a product or service that doesn’t exist.
+Conducting a simple price comparison can help you spot if the deal is truly legitimate or just an attempt to lure you into throwing money at a product or service that doesn't exist.

 Avoid Shopping When You're Using Public Wi-Fi

 Be careful when using a public Wi-Fi connection, and avoid it completely if you intend to buy products and enter payment information.
-The chance for identity theft increases when using public Wi-Fi.
-Sometimes online criminals will set up a similar Wi-Fi network to the one you’re expecting to use, hoping you’ll connect to it, according to AARP.
+The chance of identity theft increases when using public Wi-Fi.
+Sometimes online criminals will set up a similar Wi-Fi network to the one you're expecting to use, hoping you'll connect to it, according to AARP.
 If you do need to use public Wi-Fi, make sure you're also using a virtual private network.